RevolutionUC/revolutionuc-emails/README.md

 - [The terrible truth about html emails](#the-terrible-truth-about-html-emails)
 - [Tests](#tests)

-## Usage

-Install the module as a dependency with `npm install --save github:revolutionuc/revolutionuc-emails`.
-Next, use the api to build emails:

 ### API

 The API allows the creation of html and plain text based transactional emails (ex: Mailgun).